 Want to start your own hydroponic tomato farming business?
 Look no further because in this blog post, we’ll explore the basics of hydroponic farming as well as discuss some tips and techniques to produce best quality tomatoes without the use of traditional soil based methods.

-But first, let’s talk about what exactly is hydroponic farming.
+But first, let’s talk about what exactly is hydroponic farming and tomato hydroponic farming.

 Why to grow tomatoes hydroponically?

-There are several advantages of growing tomatoes hydroponically which includes:
+There are several advantages of hydroponic tomatoes :

 - Water conservation: hydroponics is indeed the best way to save water.
 It reduces water use up to 90%.
 The nutrient solution is reused or recycled rather than being lost in the soil.